phcreery/dimstack/README.md

 [![pdm-managed](https://img.shields.io/badge/pdm-managed-blueviolet)](https://pdm.fming.dev)

-Python library for analysis of and design for statistical tolerancing.
+Python library to help with analysis of and design for statistical tolerancing.

 ## Example